networktocode/jdiff/README.md

 ## Customized JMESPATH

-Since `netcompare` work with json object as data inputs, JMSPATH was the obvous choise for traversing the data and extract the value wanted from it.
+Since `netcompare` works with json objects as data inputs, JMESPATH was the obvious choice for traversing the data and extracting the value(s) to compare.

 However, JMSPATH comes with a limitation where is not possible to define a `key` to which the `value` belongs to.